PaulAndrewAnderson (Home)

 Exploit The Cord!

-{Notice: This page began in 2016; it's updated somewhat but there's likely extinct information here; tech changes rapidly as you know!}
+{Notice: This page section began in 2016; it's updated somewhat but there's likely extinct information here; tech changes rapidly as you know!}

 Celebrating a 6.5 decade journey thus far, I've been eyewitness to many things, with tech being a small but still important part of that enculturation.
 All my life I watched TV for free (still am) by antenna.
 Even when cable TV first came out, few thought it logical to pay for what was already free; and early on, all cable only content was low level crap.
 But with so many, living too far from broadcast towers, CATV was born & boomed.